ranfysvalle02/cnn-transfer-learning/README.md

 __Image Credit to [Perception!
 Immersion!
 Empowerment!
 Superpowers as Inspiration for Visualization](https://virtual.ieeevis.org/year/2021/paper_v-full-1160.html)__

-The initial layers of a deep neural network have learned to extract the fundamental building blocks of visual perception.
+The initial layers of a CNN trained for `Shape Classification` have learned to extract the fundamental building blocks of visual perception.
 These layers act as feature extractors, identifying and encoding low-level features such as:

 * **Edges:** The boundaries between different regions in an image.
 * **Textures:** The patterns or structures within regions.